tclindner/sentry-releases-action/README.md

   environment: 'qa'
 ```

 > Note: `sentry-releases-action` will automatically trim `refs/tags/` from `tagName`.
-This means you can pass `GITHUB_REF` directly from release events with the need of mutating it first.
+This means you can pass `GITHUB_REF` directly from release events without the need of mutating it first.

 ### Full example workflow